ebmhu2/trivia_game/README.md

 ###  Setting up the environment variables
 Before running the project, you should set some environment variables, preferably in your ```.env``` file.
 Below are the environment variables for the project.
-You can put them in a `.env` file in the root of your virtual environment, or set the variables in the terminal as follows:
+You can put them in a `.env` file in the root of your virtual environment in this project .env file and config.py in instance folder.
+, or set the variables in the terminal as follows:
 ```
 bash
 export FLASK_CONFIG=development